 Hospitals and clinics across the state of Washington have enthusiastically agreed to clinical affiliation with Washington State University’s Elson S. Floyd College of Medicine.
 The College of Medicine has more than 250 clinical partners throughout the state of Washington and beyond, enabling future doctors to gain extensive experience and develop deep connections to communities in need.
-These partners cluster around 4 distributed clinical campus hubs Everett, Spokane, Tri-Cities and Vancouver.
-View map below.
+These partners cluster around 4 distributed regional medical campus hubs Everett, Spokane, Tri-Cities and Vancouver.

 Find out how your hospital or clinic can become a clinical partner of the Elson S. Floyd College of Medicine.